-Great wines don’t make themselves.
-To realize the potential of well-farmed fruit requires skill.
-The skill to recognize how a young wine can become a more complex, more complete wine.
+Great wines don’t make themselves; they must be raised with care.
 This is the concept of élevage – of impelling non-fruit flavors and inducing wine to age gracefully.
 Oxygen plays a key role in this.
-As do barrels, which ever so slowly expose wine to small amounts of oxygen.
-It’s part science, part intuition.
+As do barrels, which slowly expose wine to small amounts of oxygen.

 We are very particular about the barrels we use – the cooperage, the amount of “toast” they receive, and of course, how long the wine stays in them.
 All of these things contribute to how much flavor is imparted.
 The telltale aromas of oak – vanilla, spice, clove, caramel – are desirable but only in moderation.
 Our aim is to court the effect of oak, not its flavor.